Sample ReportsDeep SearchOSINT Methodology

 • reviewer notes that show when a finding needs escalation rather than immediate action.

-Use the how TraxInteL works methodology page when you need a broader explanation of source handling, analyst review, and evidence packaging.
+Use the how TraxIntel works methodology page when you need a broader explanation of source handling, analyst review, and evidence packaging.

 3. Evaluate Coverage Gaps Instead Of Treating Them As Failure